Romulo-Moraes/Icewall/README.md

 The icewall build process is relatively easy, a single script can make everything for you.
 Although easily done, a few steps must be performed before compiling the source code.

 ### Dependencies
 The kernel module build process requires the package `linux-headers` to be installed on your machine.
-The installation process of this package depends on what distribution you are pretending to run the icewall.
+The installation process of this package depends on which distribution you intend to run Icewall on.

 ```sh
 # Arch Linux based distributions